Create More Living Wage Jobs

 Maine is a state with the hardest working people in the world and an unparalleled abundance of natural resources.
 Yet we were just ranked one of the least innovative states in the country and our second congressional district is in a decade-long economic depression.
 We believe that this is because of bad governance and we now have a huge opportunity to reenvision what Maine’s future economy can be.
 There are several industries — including technology, renewable energy, agriculture, and aquaculture — that have begun to grow in recent years and have the potential to be the cutting edge of innovation.
 With bold leadership and massive investment in both our urban, and our rural economies, Maine can be a leader in American innovation.

-Due largely to damaging trade agreements, the economy has favored some areas of the country more than others.
+Due largely to damaging trade agreements and a system that rewards moving money more than hard work, the economy has favored some areas of the country more than others.
 Wealth disparity is not just growing between people; it is growing between regions.
 This trend disproportionately hurts rural Maine and we believe we can put an end to this with common-sense programs.

 Our plan to reignite Maine’s economy includes: